jbasen/WeatherFlow-Tempest-for-Crestron-Home/README.md

 lightening, high wind, high temperature, and low temperature to drive other actions on the Crestron Home processor

-This driver is released as shareware.
-It is free for Crestron programmers to use in their own homes or dealers to use in demo systems in their show rooms.
-However, if this driver is used in customer systems, where the dealer or programmer will profit from it, then I ask for a simple, one time payment of $100.
-That gives the dealer or programmer the right to use this driver on as many customer systems as they want.
-Please contact me at jay.m.basen@gmail.com to arrange for payment.
 When the WeatherFlow driver is installed, you will be prompted for the serial number of the Tempest weather station in the format ST-XXXXXXXX.
 The driver monitors the UDP broadcast traffic produced by the Tempest weather system on the homeowner’s